grantwill74/notes-on-algorithm-design/slides/module_7/module_7.md

 ---

-# Modification 1: Alice doesn't waste time
+# Modifications: Alice doesn't waste time

 Suppose that Alice is not permitted to waste time.
 So if she has an input like this: `0 0; 0 0; 1 1`, valid answers are $\{0, 2\}$ and $\{1, 2\}$.
 However, $\{0, 1, 2\}$ is not valid, because doing problem 1 after problem 0 would be a waste of time (it would not make Alice gain a skill point).